-Probate is a legal proceeding where a state court looks over the process of identifying a deceased person’s heirs, real estate and any debts.
+Probate is a legal proceeding where a state court looks over the process of identifying a deceased person’s heirs, real estate, and any debts.
 The main goal is to make sure the deceased debts are paid in full by the real estate or real property that remains.
 If there is a will, the executor or representative of the property will work with a probate attorney to sort through the will.
-If there is no will the courts will apoint an executor.
+If there is no will the courts will appoint an executor.

-Probate works only on debts and real estate and is not tied to life insurance, 401k accounts, IRAs, and other types of retirement accounts as these are passed directly to the decedents or beneficiaries.
+Probate works only on debts and real estate and is not tied to life insurance, 401k accounts, IRAs, and other types of retirement accounts as these are passed directly to the decedent or beneficiaries.

 The three main issues with Probate are time, money, and loss of control.

 TIME – the fastest that an executor and beneficiaries can decipher and legally address the probate process is about 6 months to 1 year.
 These time issues take into consideration family issues, situations, finances and asset dispersion.

 MONEY – Because there are court fees, attorney fees, executor fees, appraisal fees, and possible loss of market value on assets the probate process can be expensive.
 The true cost of going through the probate process can be as high as 10% to 15% of the gross market value of the assets in the estate.

 LOSS OF CONTROL – The family that is dealing with probate may suffer a loss of control over family assets.
 In some cases, income producing assets or needed cash reserves have to go through the probate process.
 The courts typically accommodate family petitions for preliminary distributions or payment of an allowance to family members.
 Although this may help, the loss of control over their own finances can be a strain on the entire situation.